HealthConnexion is located at #11-08

 Respiratory Syncytial Virus (RSV) is a contagious respiratory virus that not only affects infants, but also adults throughout their lives.
 RSV can be easily spread through the air, by direct contact or by contact with contaminated surfaces.

 The immune system typically weakens with age, and older adults are at a greater risk of RSV infection compared to younger adults.
+Infants under 6 months of age and premature infants are also at a greater risk of RSV.
 Although usually mild, RSV can cause serious lower respiratory complications.

 What are the symptoms of Respiratory Syncytial Virus (RSV)?

-Symptoms of RSV in adults can range from mild to serious and may last up to 14 days.
-Symptoms may include
+In healthy adults and children, RSV symptoms are similar to those of the common cold.
+Symptoms of RSV can range from mild to serious and may last up to 14 days.
+Symptoms may include:

 • Headache